Kingsford to Centennial Park walking & cycling

 Update

-We are on the final stages of completing Sections 1 and 2.
-This will deliver 1.8km of separated cycleway to improve bike rider safety.
+Sections 1 and 2 have been completed.
+This delivers 1.8km of separated cycleway to improve bike rider safety.

 To improve pedestrian and road user safety we: